SuyashDD/GFG_LeetCode_Solutions/string_basics.md

-### transform single char to lowercase or uppercase
+### Transform single char to lowercase or uppercase

 string s = "ABCADdssf";
 for(auto c: s)